continue-revolution/sd-webui-animatediff/docs/features.md

 [Download](https://huggingface.co/conrevo/AnimateDiff-A1111/tree/main/lora) and use them like any other LoRA you use (example: download Motion LoRA to `stable-diffusion-webui/models/Lora` and add `<lora:mm_sd15_v2_lora_PanLeft:0.8>` to your positive prompt). **Motion LoRAs can only be applied to V2 motion module**.

 ### V3
-V3 has identical state dict keys as V1 but slightly different inference logic (GroupNorm is not hacked for V3).
+AnimateDiff V3 has identical state dict keys as V1 but slightly different inference logic (GroupNorm is not hacked for V3).
 You may optionally use [adapter](https://huggingface.co/conrevo/AnimateDiff-A1111/resolve/main/lora/mm_sd15_v3_adapter.safetensors?download=true) for V3, in the same way as how you apply LoRA.
 You MUST use [my link](https://huggingface.co/conrevo/AnimateDiff-A1111/resolve/main/lora/mm_sd15_v3_adapter.safetensors?download=true) instead of the [official link](https://huggingface.co/guoyww/animatediff/resolve/main/v3_sd15_adapter.ckpt?download=true).
 The official adapter won't work for A1111 due to state dict incompatibility.

 ### SDXL
 [AnimateDiff-XL](https://github.com/guoyww/AnimateDiff/tree/sdxl) and [HotShot-XL](https://github.com/hotshotco/Hotshot-XL) have identical architecture to AnimateDiff-SD1.5.
 The only difference are